Understanding Fine Motor Skills

 It is common for them to have poor handwriting and academic performance as a result of their condition.

-This is why it’s so important to have your child assessed so that they can have the recommended supports to help them continue to develop.
+This is why it’s so important to have your child assessed so that they can start speech therapy for ADHD to support their development.

 2. Dyspraxia